Kelvin Mullarkey

 Kelvin John Mullarkey (29 March 1951 – 12 June 2018) was a motorcycle speedway rider from England.

 Career

 Mullarkey started his career with King's Lynn Stars in 1971.

 Mullarkey spent most of his career with Rye House Rockets in the National League.

 Mullarkey raced for nine consecutive seasons without missing a single meeting for Rye House from 1975 to 1983.

-He continued his career with the Canterbury Crusaders 1983 and 1984 seasons.
+Mullarkey continued his career with the Canterbury Crusaders 1983 and 1984 seasons.